DavisPL-Teaching/189c/README.md

 ### Late Policy

-In-class participation points (polls) can be made up at any point during the quarter (prior to the last day of class), by submitting the Google form link.
-The forms will remain open and can be found by viewing the lecture recording or lecture notes for that day.
+In-class participation points (polls) can be made up at any point during the quarter (prior to the last day of class), by submitting the Google form link offline.
+The forms will remain open and can be found by viewing the lecture recording or lecture notes.
 I will not be able to provide a consolidated list of the form links, as their purpose is to encourage you to attend and watch the lectures.

 Homeworks will generally be due at 11:59pm on the due date.
-**I cannot guarantee that late homeworks will be graded;** however, I encourage you to update your assignments even after the deadline -- Gradescope will allow you to upload late work up to a few days after the assignment deadline.
+**I cannot guarantee that late homeworks will be graded,** however, there is a period of a few days during which late submissions are allowed via Gradescope.
+I encourage you to update your assignments within this time period;
-At grading time, we may choose to grade the more recent version at our discretion.
+at grading time, we may choose to grade the more recent version at our discretion.

 ### Job Scams